Axia-Tech/AXIA-wiki/docs/learn/learn-consensus.md

 id: learn-consensus
 title: AXIA Consensus
 sidebar_label: AXIA Consensus
-description: An explanation of the consensus model used in AXIA and AXIALunar
+description: An explanation of the consensus model used in AXIA
 slug: ../learn-consensus
 ---